ohiobarn/flowerfarm/docs/spring2020/plan.md

 |13| Choc.Qn Anne's Lace | | |
 |14| Sweet Pea           | | |

-### Varieties
+## Varieties

 In this table if the number of plants is fixed then the *bed-linear-feed* will be computed in the Garden Planner app.
-However in most cases the *bed-linear-feed* is given and the number of plans is computed. **Note** a "plant" might require several seeds (or tubers or corms) if it is a "thinning" plant like the pumpkins.
+However in most cases the *bed-linear-feed* is given and the number of plans is computed. **Note** a "plant" might require several seeds (or tubers or corms) if it is a "thinning" plant like the pumpkins or if you need to sow several seeds per plant.

 | Plant              | Variety                     | Row Group | Fixed        | Derived   | Sow per plant | Stock&#8224;| What to Buy
 |--------------------|-----------------------------|-----------|--------------|-----------|---------------|-------------|------------